 - 1. Identify, comprehend, interpret, and communicate quantitative and/or scientific information, using words, graphics or other mathematical representations (such as numerical tables, algebraic formulas, and so on). - 2.
-Construct viable arguments using the language and ideas from computational sciences, mathematics and/or statistics, making intentional use of the skills developed in lower division GE coursework, such as Foundation courses from GE Area 1 or GE Area 2.
+Construct viable arguments using the language and ideas from natural, physical or computational sciences, mathematics and/or statistics, making intentional use of the skills developed in lower division GE coursework, such as from area B or from Foundation courses such as oral or written communication or critical thinking.